 Bone marrow biopsy

-- Confirmatory test: indicated for all patients with suspected MM
+- Indication: : confirmatory test indicated for all patients with suspected multiple myeloma

-Fluorescence in situ hybridization (FISH): detect translocations/deletions for risk stratification
+- Fluorescence in situ hybridization (FISH): used for staging of multiple myeloma

 Cytology: clusters of plasma cells